thegetty/quire-docs/content/docs-v1/for-developers.md

 - `buildDrafts`

 ## Configuration API
 With Quire's release, we switched from Hugo to 11ty which supports YAML for configuring your project.
-The `.eleventy.js` file is the root directory of your proejct to configure Eleventy to your needs.
+The `.eleventy.js` file is the root directory of your project to configure Eleventy to your needs.

 {% q-class "box warning" %}
 - Editing `.eleventy.js` can introduce breaking changes.
 Ensure you read the official 11ty documentation before making any changes.